vanhoekd/MMM-AfterShip/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 It displays all parcels from your AfterShip account.
+You can add parcels through your phone or their website.

 This module is based on the AfterShip.com API <https://docs.aftership.com/api/4/overview>